okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 using System.Web.Helpers;
 ```

-Replace the Application_Start() method with the code below to match the name of claim type - “name” in this case - from the JsonWebToken (JWT) you are receiving from Okta to set your user’s identifier.
+Replace the Application_Start() method with the code below to match the name of claim type - "name” in this case - from the JsonWebToken (JWT) you are receiving from Okta to set your user's identifier.

 ```csharp
 protected void Application_Start()